Kate Boxer

 As Kate dives in and out of buildings and pathways, her enthusiasm for the life that surrounds her is evident.
 Her Kunekune pigs, Bob, Belinda and Barbara, welcome her like a true old friend, delighting in being scratched and crooned over.
 Her chickens, too, fuss about her as she hustles them out of a beautifully constructed coop.
 Only the donkeys – Jeremy and Joanie – remain surly-looking, possibly immune to her charm.

 Kate was born and raised in the Sussex hills, but left her childhood home behind for university in Edinburgh and family life in London.
 It was only when, a decade ago, the farm was left to her by an aunt she found herself drawn back.
-Considering how woven into the framework of the place she seems, it is hard to picture her anywhere else or to imagine her “other life” in south London, where her husband Charlie runs his Stockwell deli and her two sons, Jackson and Frank, forge their livelihoods.

 A love of food, of drink – and of “being together around the table” – clearly draws this family together; Kate speaks with warmth and pride about her boys and their place in this foodie dynasty (“we are so lucky, and we so enjoy what they do,” she says).
 “Charlie’s mother [Arabella Boxer] was an incredible and renowned food writer; her books were – and still are – really amazing, so good and so ahead of their time.”
 Kate darts around her little kitchen, brewing intense, dark coffee.
 “My mother was a really good country cook,” she explains.
 “All chaos and mess, like me.”